GoogleCloudPlatform/podcast/site/content/post/episode-62-cloud-spanner-with-deepti-srivastava/index.md

 FRANCESC: Nice.

-MARK: So in partnership with YouTube, Google Research, and Kaggle, Google Cloud Platform basically has set up this thing where you have a public dataset with, I believe, it's about 8 million video tags.
+MARK: So in partnership with YouTube, Google Research, and Kaggle, Google Cloud basically has set up this thing where you have a public dataset with, I believe, it's about 8 million video tags.

 FRANCESC: So close.
 7 million video URLs, which is around 450,000 hours of video and 3.2 billion, with a b, audiovisual features.
 That's a big number.